The Taste of Lexington & Rockbridge County Restaurants

 Cocoa Mill Chocolates has gained a national reputation for its indelible treats, all made using fair trade chocolate.
 Even if you’ve never tasted its deliciousness, you may have heard about Cocoa Mill since it’s racked up awards and accolades from The Wall Street Journal, Bon Appetit, Chocolatier, U.S. Air Magazine, CBS Morning News, The Washington Post, Virginia Living Magazine, Virginia’s Finest, and WDBJ7 News among others.

-Owners strives for excellence each step of the process, from choosing authentic, fresh, natural ingredients to freshly hand-crafting confections for each order.
+Owner Laura de Maria strives for excellence each step of the process, from choosing authentic, fresh, natural ingredients to freshly hand-crafting confections for each order.
 Whether you bite into a truffle, gourmet bark, dipped fruit, chocolate-covered pretzel or peppermint, nonpareil, or other treat, trust that it’s made with high-quality ingredients and attentive precision.

 Sweet Things Ice Cream Shoppe is Rockbridge County’s only homemade ice cream shop.
 Its retro décor may spark nostalgia, but its now-antique equipment churns out treats that modern equipment can’t replicate—including homemade waffle cones.
 “We’ve been in business since 1982, but our waffle irons date back to the 1950s,” says owner Chris Williams.